 Self-advocates with intellectual disabilities describe Employment First efforts in their states, and why those efforts are important.

 Self-Advocates Becoming Empowered asked leaders in the self-advocacy movement to describe the impact of Employment First in their states.
 The authors spoke with 21 peer leaders across the country and asked, “What does Employment First mean?”

 Read the statement here.
 These authors worked together to write a statement about what Employment First means and why it’s important.

 This brief provides an overview of how to best support adults with IDD in their communities and in their pursuit of integrated employment.

 Click here to read the full brief

-Watch the archived webinar here.
+Watch the recorded webinar here.
 When looking for a new job, it’s logical to “do the math.”
 We consider what we need (food, housing, healthcare) and what we want (gym membership, car, vacation).
 We balance potential income against expenses.
 Finally, we evaluate whether a particular job will help us achieve our goals.
 Benefits can be a lifeline, but continuous reliance on them can limit people to a life in poverty.

-Watch the webinar here.
+Watch the recorded webinar here.
 This webinar looked at the subject of informed choice.
 What considerations come into play when someone with IDD “chooses work”?
 What information and exposure or exploration does someone need to decide to leave a familiar setting, such as a